danbev/learning-crypto/notes/in-toto.md

 Just keep in mind that the predicate is part of the Statement which is base64 encoded and then included in the `payload` field of the Envelope.

-So we can imaging if we used a `predicateType` of Link then we would have a json object in here like the contents of a link file above.
+So we can imaging if we used a `predicateType` of `Link` then we would have a json object in here like the contents of a link file above.

-Now, if we have created an Envelope like described above we provide it with our software.
-From a consumers point of view they would take the Envelope, the software artifact it self, a collection of name/public_key pairs to verify the attesters of the Envelope.
+Now, if we have created an Envelope like described above and we can provide or make it available.
+From a consumers point of view they would take the Envelope, the software artifact itself, a collection of name/public_key pairs to verify the attesters of the Envelope.

 First the attestation is decoded as a JSON encoded Envelope.
 Next the statements signatures are collected and later used to verify all the subjects.

 If any of the above steps fail then validation fails.
-If the above steps passes then the ouput of the above will be fed into a policy engine:
+If the above steps pass then the ouput of the above will be fed into a policy engine:
 * predicateType
 * predicate